Iterative Adversarial Attack on Image-guided Story Ending Generation: Conclusion

 \section{Conclusion}

-In this paper, we first propose a iterative multimodal adversarial attack against IgSEG models in multimodal text generation tasks.
+In this paper, we first propose an iterative multimodal adversarial attack against IgSEG models in multimodal text generation tasks.
 Compared with the single-modal adversarial attack methods, our method fuses the image modality attack into the text modality attack to iteratively find the most vulnerable multimodal information patch.
-The generated multimdoal adversarial samples can avoid the dilemma that the information shift caused by a single-modal adversarial attack may be corrected by another modality’s information.
+The generated multimodal adversarial samples can avoid the dilemma that the information shift caused by a single-modal adversarial attack may be corrected by another modality’s information.
+Our experimental results show that Iterative-attack is highly effective against multimodal text generation tasks.